 In this section, we develop a goodness-of-fit testing framework for the volatility structure in McKean–Vlasov SDEs.
 Our goal is to assess whether a given parametric form of the volatility function is consistent with the observed behavior of a discretely sampled particle system.
 We begin by formally stating the parametric hypothesis.
 Then, we introduce our proposed test statistic $\widehat{S}^N$ and describe its construction under high-frequency and large-population asymptotics.

 Let

 be a collection of known functions, assumed to be linearly independent and to satisfy the same regularity conditions as the volatility function \(a(x,\mu)\).
-Our objective is to test whether the squared volatility function \(a^2(x,\mu)\) belongs to the linear span of the basis functions \(a_1^2, \ldots, a_d^2\).
-More precisely, the null hypothesis is given by
+Loosely speaking, our objective is to test whether the squared volatility function \(a^2\) belongs to the linear span of the basis functions \(a_1^2, \ldots, a_d^2\) (a more precise formulation is presented in Remark \ref{Rem3.1}).
+More specifically, the null hypothesis is given by

 with the alternative hypothesis \(H_1 : L > 0\).
-Here, \(\mu_t\) denotes the distribution of the underlying particle system \((X_t^1, \ldots, X_t^N)\), which is not directly observable.
+Here, \(\mu_t\) denotes the distribution of the underlying particles \(X_t^1, \ldots, X_t^N\), which is not directly observable.
 In practice, we approximate \(\mu_t\) by the empirical distribution of the observed particles.
-The criterion in \eqref{test} serves as a natural foundation for our test construction, since it directly measures model discrepancy in a Hilbert space framework.
+The criterion in \eqref{test} serves as a natural foundation for our test, since it directly measures model discrepancy in a Hilbert space framework.
 Moreover, it admits a discretized version that can be readily implemented using particle observations.

 \begin{remark} \rm The distance measure $L$ introduced in \eqref{test} is conceptually related to the distance proposed in \cite{DP08,DPV06} for classical SDEs, although the two approaches differ in essential aspects.
 To clarify this, recall that \cite{DP08,DPV06} study the one-dimensional diffusion model